-If you want to improve the security of your mobile service, send SMS with a confirmation code.
+If you want to improve the security of your mobile service, send an SMS with a confirmation code.
 After all, we want to know how to create a chat application like WhatsApp, and Whatsapp acts this very way.

-The security step can be implemented through a third-party solution, so-called API (contact us, if you want to know all the details, we'd be happy to assist).
+The security step can be implemented through a third-party solution, the so-called API (contact us, if you want to know all the details, we'd be happy to assist).

 #2.
 Adding Contacts